puppetlabs/bolt/documentation/troubleshooting.md

 ## My task fails mysteriously

-Try running Bolt with `--debug` to see the exact output from your task.
+Try running Bolt with `--log-level debug` to see the exact output from your task.

 Make sure your task executable starts with a shebang (`#!`) line indicating the interpreter to use and verify that the executable is present on the target